independent performer Resources & guidelines

 - STAGE TIME: We'll do our best to give you a great performance space and a warm room full of comfortable, happy audience members so you can do what you do best: play!

-- AFFORDABLE REHEARSAL SPACE: You can rent space to rehearse at HVC whenever it's available for just $10 per hour.
-(This will increase to $20 per hour in 2025.)
+- AFFORDABLE REHEARSAL SPACE: You can rent space to rehearse at HVC whenever it's available for just $20 per hour.
 Email Scott if you'd like to reserve a room!

 - EARS & SHOULDERS: We are here for you.
 Please let us know about your hopes, troubles, joys, and goals.
 We promise to listen, respond, and make choices that are best for you, the business, and our community.